neoforge-dev/neoforge-mcp-server/memory-bank/active-context.md

 - Parameters for model operations are now passed only when they have non-None values.
 - Renamed methods in server/core/__init__.py need to be reflected in tests (e.g., list_sessions → list_processes).
 - JS Parser tests looking for specific export types must check for the correct property names used by the implementation.
+- **Testing Strategy:** Adopted a prioritized approach focusing on Utilities -> Core -> LLM -> Neo* servers.
+- **CoreServer Test Fixtures:** Standardized fixtures for `TestClient`, mocked `SecurityManager`, `CommandExecutor`, and `ApiKey`.
+Using `patch.object` within fixtures to inject mocks.

 # --- Active Context ---
 # Status: All servers migrated.
-All previously failing tests are now fixed.
+All previously failing tests fixed.
+Test implementation for `CoreServer` is in progress.
-# Next: Focus on systematically increasing test coverage across all servers.
+# Next: Complete `CoreServer` tests (SSE endpoint), then move to testing `server/utils`.
-# Blockers: Low overall test coverage (~14.7%) remains a priority.
+# Blockers: Low overall test coverage (~14.7%) remains the primary focus.
+Widespread 0% coverage identified in core utilities and servers.
-# Decisions: Used Pydantic models for NeoDO request validation.
-Centralized DO mocking in fixture.
+# Decisions: Prioritized testing plan established.
+Standard fixtures for CoreServer tests created.

 # --- Progress ---
 # BaseServer: Done & Tests Passing.
-# Server Migration: 4/7 Done (Core, LLM, NeoDev, NeoOps).
+# Server Migration: All servers migrated.
-# Testing: BaseServer, LLMServer tests passing.
-Initial NeoDevServer, NeoOpsServer tests passing.
-Previously identified failing tests fixed.
-Overall coverage improving (~14.7%).
+# Testing: LLMServer (92% cov), BaseServer tests passing.
+System utils/JS parser tests fixed. **CoreServer tests in progress.** Overall coverage low (~14.7%).